ericstefano/Ip-Subnet-Calculator/README.md

 # Features:

-- A Binary converter made by me ( I only found out later that Python had a built-in binary converter)
+- Binary to Decimal and Decimal to Binary converters made by me (I only found out later that Python had built-in binary converters.)

-- It only needs an IP Addressa and it CIDR to Calculate and Find out The:
+- With an IP Address and a CIDR you can Calculate and find out the:

 CIDR;
 Netmask;